aws-powertools/powertools-lambda-java/docs/FAQs.md

 ```
 Next, add the `aws-crt-client` and exclude the "generic" `aws-crt` dependency (contains all runtime libraries).
 Instead, set a specific classifier of the `aws-crt` to use the one for your target runtime: either `linux-x86_64` for a Lambda configured for x86 or `linux-aarch_64` for Lambda using arm64.
-By specifying the specific target runtime, it will avoid other target runtimes to be included in the jar file, which will result in a smaller Lambda package and the benefit of improved cold start times.
+By specifying the specific target runtime, we prevent other target runtimes from being included in the jar file, resulting in a smaller Lambda package and improved cold start times.

 ```xml